-Any of the following behaviours could be considered harassment: condescending treatment that undermines another's self-respect, name-calling, teasing, disrespectful comments • gossiping, spreading malicious rumours, "dirty" looks, social ridicule, public embarrassment •social isolation ("freezing out" or rejecting others), exclusion from a group, threatening to withdraw friendship - repeated unwanted communication • unwelcome jokes, innuendoes, insults, or put downs; taunts about a person's body, disability, religion, attire, age, economic status, ethnic or national origin • insulting graffiti directed at an individual or group •unwanted and uninvited sexual attention, particularly when it is intimidating, hostile, or offensive to the recipient.
+Any of the following behaviours could be considered harassment: condescending treatment that undermines another's self-respect, name-calling, teasing, disrespectful comments • gossiping, spreading malicious rumours, "dirty" looks, social ridicule, public embarrassment • social isolation (rejecting others), exclusion from a group, threatening to withdraw friendship - repeated unwanted communication • unwelcome jokes, innuendoes, insults, or put downs; taunts about a person's body, disability, religion, attire, age, economic status, ethnic or national origin • insulting graffiti directed at an individual or group • unwanted and uninvited sexual attention, particularly when it is intimidating, hostile, or offensive to the recipient.

 Intimidation: Intimidation is the act of instilling fear in someone as a means of controlling that person.
 For example, any of the following behaviours could be considered intimidation: verbal threats: threatening phone calls, threats of violence against a person or property •physical threats: showing a weapon, jostling, threatening to punch, stalking or following • defacing or stealing victim's property • daring or coercing victim to do something dangerous or illegal • extortion (demanding payment or goods for a victim's safety) • inciting hatred toward a victim • setting up a victim to take the blame for an offence

 Safe schools: schools in which members of the school community are free of the fear of harm, including potential threats from inside or outside the school.
-The attitudes and actions of students, staff and parents support an environment that is resistant to disruption and intrusion, and enables a constant focus on student achievement.
+The attitudes and actions of students, staff and parents support an environment that is resistant to disruption and intrusion and enables a constant focus on student achievement.

 Caring schools: schools where it is known that a sense of belonging and connectedness - not just for students, but for everyone in the school community - is a necessary element in the creation and maintenance of a safe learning environment.
 Caring schools are ones in which members of the school community feel a sense of belonging and have opportunities to relate to one another in positive, supportive ways.
 All aspects of school life embrace and reflect diversity.
 The school is an inviting place for students, staff, parents and visitors.
-Staff members make conscious and concerted efforts to help other members of the school community feel connected.
+Staff members make conscious and concerted efforts to help members of the school community feel connected.

 Orderly schools: schools that are free from chaos and confusion, and alive with the sights and sounds of purposeful learning activities.
-Routines for repetitious activities are well established so students' minds and bodies are free to focus on the learning and development work at hand.
-A businesslike atmosphere exists, yet there is creativity and fun in abundance.
-Everyone in the school has work to do and does it in a timely way - and in a way that doesn't interfere with the learning and development of others.
-Everyone feels a sense of meaningful accomplishment, and feels the school is a good place to be.
+Routines for repetitious activities are well established so students' minds and bodies can focus on the learning and their work.
+It is a place of work, creativity and fun.
+Everyone is expected to participate in learning, while applying their best efforts and in the time allotted.
+Students are expected to work in a way that doesn't interfere with the learning of others.
+Everyone feels the school is a safe place to be.
 All members of the school community are informed about and exercise their rights and responsibilities as school citizens.